 Next plot twist: Apparently, there are things called pie weights.
 They are designed to weigh down your pie crust.
 News to me!
 I was fresh out and didn't have any of the other pantry staples people lean on when they're fresh out of pie weights, like uncooked beans or rice.

 Instead, I used some rocks we found at Lake Superior.

 Next, it was time to whip up the filling.

 Since I'd never made a pie, let alone a pumpkin one, I wasn't sure what the filling should look like pre-cooked.
 Initially, I mixed all the ingredients in my Kitchen Aide mixer, but the consistency seemed too lumpy.
 My real-not-canned pumpkin needed help.

 I dumped my lumpy filling into my Vitamix.
-Not sure that was the right move, but the contents came out smooth, creamy and tasted just like delicious pumpkin pie (obviously I had to try it).
+Not sure that was the right move, but the contents came out smooth, creamy and tasted just like delicious pumpkin pie.

 I filled my par-baked crust with the pumpkin mixture and placed it in the oven for about an hour.

 And then, because it was nearly 11 PM and I was feeling punchy, I took the crust scraps and excess pie filling and made the tiniest pumpkin pie ever.

 Okay, wait one hour.
 Ding!
 Big pie's done.
 I set the big pie on a cooling rack.
 Then, with the tiniest spoon ever, I took a bite of the tiny pie.